MacareuxDigital/concretecms-backup-shell/README.md

-# concrete5 backup shell libraries
+# concreteCMS backup shell libraries

-This is simple shell script to back up your concrete5.7.x & concrete5 Version 8 site.
+This is simple shell script to back up your concreteCMS 7.x & concreteCMS Version 8 site.
 Since you're using GitHub, I assume you know what you're doing.
 This is the script that runs on your server.

 ## MIT LICENSE and NO GUARANTEE

 This script is licensed under The MIT License. **USE IT AT YOUR OWN RISK.**

-# concrete5-backup.sh shell
+# concretecms-backup.sh shell

 ## Set-up

 You need to have the server that allows to run the shell script.

-1. Add your server config in `concrete5-backup.sh`
+1. Add your server config in `concretecms-backup.conf`
 1. If you don't uncomment MYSQL_PASSWORD option, you will have to enter MySQL Password every time you run this script.
-1. Upload the `concrete5-backup.sh` to your server
+1. Upload the `concretecms-backup.sh` `concretecms-backup.conf`to your server
-1. Change the file permission `chmod 700 concrete5-backup.sh` Or whatever the permission you need to execute the file.
+1. Change the file permission `chmod 700 concretecms-backup.sh` Or whatever the permission you need to execute the file.
 But make sure to minimize the permission.
 1. Run the sh file from ssh or set-up CRON job.

 It's is highly advised that you know what you're doing with this script.
 You MUST have certain amount of knowledge of what shell script is.

-## CAUTION: Check your concrete5 folder.
+## CAUTION: Check your concreteCMS folder.

-This script first save the SQL dump file onto concrete5 directory.
+This script first save the SQL dump file onto concreteCMS directory.
 If the script fails, it may leave the SQL file under the server.
 MAKE SURE to check the server occasionally.

 ## How to Run and Options